Assured shorthold tenancies (ASTs)

 - it’s a business tenancy or tenancy of licensed premises

-- it’s a holiday let
+- the property is a holiday let

 - your landlord is a local council